2007–08 United States network television schedule

-The 2007–08 network television schedule for the six major English language commercial broadcast networks in the United States.
-The schedule covers prime time hours from September 2007 through August 2008.
+The 2007–08 network television schedule for the six major English language commercial broadcast networks in the United States covers the prime time hours from September 2007 to August 2008.
 The schedule is followed by a list per network of returning series, new series, and series canceled after the 2006–07 season.
-The schedule was affected by the 2007–08 Writers Guild of America strike.
+The schedule was affected by the 2007–08 Writers Guild of America strike (which began on November 5 and ended on February 12).
 After that, the next disruption to the networks' primetime schedules would not occur until the 2020–21 season, whose network schedules were affected by the suspension of film and television productions as a result of the COVID-19 pandemic.

 NBC was the first to announce its fall schedule on May 14, 2007, followed by ABC on May 15, CBS on May 16, Fox and The CW on May 17, and MyNetworkTV on August 24, 2007.